pantheon-tweaks/pantheon-tweaks/README.md

 # elementary tweaks
-elementary tweaks is a system settings panel for elementary OS **Loki** that lets you easily and safely customise your desktop's appearance
+elementary tweaks is a system settings panel for elementary OS **Juno** that lets you easily and safely customise your desktop's appearance

 ![sample](docs/screenshot.png)

 ## What's New?
-- Fully updated and working to reflect the changes of elementary OS Loki
+- Fully updated and working to reflect the changes of elementary OS Juno
 - elementary-tweaks now looks more "elementary"!
 We've rebuilt elementary tweaks from the ground up to make it look like a native plug for your settings settings.
 - Fixed: Removed theme-patcher and other more dangerous settings that were [causing problems](https://github.com/I-hate-farms/elementary-tweaks/issues/14)